Merchant Navy deck officer Navigation officer

-Merchant Navy deck officers look after the day-to-day running of ships, and take care of passengers and cargo.
+Merchant Navy deck officers look after the day-to-day running and navigation of ships, and take care of passengers and cargo.

 1. Entry requirements

-You can join the merchant navy from age 16 as an officer cadet or marine apprentice and start training as a deck officer.
-You'll need at least 4 GCSEs at grades 9 to 4 (A* to C), including English, maths and physics (or combined science).
+You'll need at least 4 GCSEs at grades 9 to 4 (A* to C), including English, maths and physics (or combined science) or equivalent qualifications.

 If you already have a degree, you'll usually be able to join a graduate programme and train as an officer in a shorter time.